clblamires/ninesjournal/_posts/2020-03-14-trail-of-blood.md

 layout: post
 title: Trail of Blood
 date: 2020-03-14T17:57:04.545Z
-recorded: 'Mar 14, 2020'
+recorded: Mar 14, 2020
 episode: 17
 adventure: greatones
-summary: >-
-  A plan is made to apprehend Karama.
+summary: A plan is made to apprehend Karama.
 The Great Ones follow a trail of fires and blood through the Lowtown district of Everdusk before finding themselves in a strange underground courtyard with odd statues and gems.
+image: statue
 levelup: false
-image: statue
 ---
 Morning came once again.
 I scanned around the Chateau, looking for any sign of trouble.
 As of yet, we had not heard further of this strange person looking for Luna.
 Petra did not come back last night and she was nowhere to be found.

 What were our plans for the day?
 We discussed various things.
 I intended to return to work with Zerrick, and Eclipse planned to come with me.
 Luna and Hebo wanted to tag along because I told them of the magical items that Zerrick might have in store that we could purchase.
 We did not end up purchasing anything at the time.
 Zerrick had a cloak of protection he was willing to sell to me, but suggested that it would better serve me to make one myself instead of buying it with gold.
 Luna and Hebo left Zerrick’s tower, awestruck by its magnificence, and said that they would contact me later when the Great Ones had a plan.
 Eclipse chose to stay with me, keenly interested in the craft of magical engineering.